Siddheshwar Prasad

 Siddheshwar Prasad (19 January 1929 – 22 January 2023) was an Indian politician belonging to the Indian National Congress.
 He was elected to the Lok Sabha, the lower house of the Parliament of India from the Nalanda Constituency of Bihar in the 1962, 1967, and 1971 general elections.
-He was earlier a Professor at Nalanda College in Bihar.
+He was earlier a professor at Nalanda College in Bihar.
 He was the Governor of Tripura from June 1995 to June 2000.

+Siddeshwar Prasad was born in Bind village, Nalanda, into a Ghamaila Kurmi family.

-Prasad has spotlighted the Kurmi community to which the Bihar Chief Minister belongs.
+Siddeshwar Prasad has spotlighted the Kurmi community to which the Bihar Chief Minister belongs.

-Prasad died in Patna, Bihar on 22 January 2023, three days after his 94th birthday.
+Siddeshwar Prasad died in Patna, Bihar on 22 January 2023, three days after his 94th birthday.